Towards Spatial Trace with Reasoning in Vision-Language Models for Robotics: Experiments

-\textbf{SFT learns strong spatial understanding and metric measuring.} In \cref{tab: understanding}, {\mname}-8B-SFT trained solely on {\dname} surpasses all baselines with an average success rate of {$85.7\%$}, even outperforming Gemini-2.5-Pro by {$8.58\%$} (absolute) and base model NVILA-8B by {$20.3\%$} (absolute).
-Notably, we find that its improvements are more pronounced in 3D-related and measurement tasks compared to 2D tasks ({$23.6\%$} \textit{vs.}{$14.7\%$}), underscoring that our architectural design and curated dataset during the SFT stage enhance the model’s 3D spatial and scale awareness.
+\textbf{SFT learns strong spatial understanding and metric measuring.} In \cref{tab: spatial_understanding} and \cref{tab: spatial_measuring}, {\mname}-8B-SFT trained solely on {\dname} surpasses all baselines with an average success rate of {$85.7\%$}, even outperforming Gemini-2.5-Pro by {$8.58\%$} and base model NVILA-8B by {$20.3\%$}.
+Notably, we find that its improvements are more pronounced in 3D-related and measurement tasks compared to 2D tasks ({$23.6\%$} \textit{vs.}{$14.7\%$}), showing that our architectural design and curated dataset during SFT enhance the model’s 3D spatial and scale awareness.